Curt von François: Life

 François was born in Luxembourg of French Huguenot ancestry.
 He was the son of Prussian general Bruno von François, who was killed in the battle of Spicheren.
 Curt's younger brother Hermann von François (1856–1933) served as a general in World War I and was one of the key contributors to the German victory at the 1914 Battle of Tannenberg.
 The writer Louise von François was his aunt.

 Like his ancestors, young Curt von François joined the Prussian Cadet Corps.
 He served as a soldier in the Franco-Prussian War of 1870–71, whereby his father was killed in action during the Battle of Spicheren on 6 August 1870, and was awarded the Iron Cross.
-In 1883 he worked as a geographer on an exploratory expedition along the Kasai River in the Congo region under the leadership of Hermann Wissmann and two years later joined another expedition into the Congo led by George Grenfell.
+In 1883 he worked as a geographer on an exploratory expedition along the Kasai River in the Congo Basin under the leadership of Hermann Wissmann and two years later joined another expedition into the Congo led by George Grenfell.
 Back in Germany, he became a member of the German General Staff, and was elevated to the rank of Hauptmann (Captain).
 In 1887 he was stationed as a research officer in German West Africa.
 On behalf of the Foreign Office, he explored Togoland and the trade route to Salaga up to the Mossi territory in the north.